stevenxchung/AWS-Solutions-Architect-Practice-Exam-2018/Practice Exams/02-practice-exam.md

   * Default value is 5 minutes or 300 seconds
   * Ensures that the auto scaling group does not launch or terminate EC2 instances before the previous scaling activity takes effect

-30. A minimal verion of an environment always running in the cloud in Disaster Recovery -> Pilot light.
+30. A minimal version of an environment always running in the cloud in Disaster Recovery -> Pilot light.